 Thrift Shops & Charity Shops

-But just as a reminder, have a look in your local thrift stores – or in the UK we call them charity shops.
+But just as a reminder, have a look in your local thrift store – or in the UK we call them charity shops.

-The one near me actually does have a section for knitting supplies, fabric and buttons.
+The one near me does have a section for knitting supplies, fabric, and buttons.
 So occasionally I’ll find something there.

-You can check the quality of the material by looking at any available labels or feeling the fabric in your hands and making a judgement about whether you can work with it.
+You can check the quality of the material by looking at any available labels or feeling the fabric in your hands and making a judgment about whether you can work with it.

 If you like working with vintage fabrics or vintage prints, thrift stores can be a great way to save money.

-The photo above are some duvet covers (actually bought on Ebay but you could find similar in thrift shops) that I use for quilt backs.
+The photo above are some duvet covers (actually bought on eBay but you could find similar ones in thrift shops) that I use for quilt backs.